DSGT-DLP/Deep-Learning-Playground/README.md

 | -------------------- | ------------------------ |
 | Running the Frontend | `dlp-cli frontend start` |
 | Running the Backend  | `dlp-cli backend start`  |

+Make sure to run the above two commands in separate terminals.

 # Architecture